-Under HM Revenue & Customs (HMRC) rules, no benefits can remain in an occupational pension scheme (such as The People’s Pension) after a small pot lump sum claim has been made.
-So, before the claim is paid we must receive all contributions that are due (when your employer has gone into administration there are often further contributions due).
+Under HM Revenue & Customs (HMRC) rules, no benefits can remain in an occupational pension scheme (such as The People’s Pension) after a small pot lump sum has been taken.
+So, before you can take your pension money, we must receive all contributions that are due (when your employer has gone into administration there are often further contributions due).

 This matter will become the responsibility of the Insolvency Practitioner, who is responsible for gathering all the information on the pension payments that should have been made before the administration/insolvency date.
 This information then forms the basis of a claim to the Redundancy Payments Office (RPO), which is part of the Government’s Insolvency Service.
 Assuming the claim for missed pension payments is agreed and paid by the RPO, the payments would then be sent to us.

 However, this process can take a considerable time to complete.
-Whilst we appreciate this will delay your claim, under HMRC rules we can’t pay your small pot lump sum claim until all outstanding contributions are received.
+Whilst we appreciate this will delay you, under HMRC rules we can’t pay your small pot lump sum until all outstanding contributions are received.